Gaara95/website/arduino_basics_robot/11roamer.md

 and avoid things in it's way.

-We will make it a "car" robot so it is going to move around on wheels, and to sense it's surroundings we will give it an ultrasonic rangefinder.
+We will make it a "car" robot so it is going to move around on wheels, and to sense it's surroundings we will give it an ultrasonic range-finder.

 **Powering the Arduino with a battery**

-The processor on the Arduino can only take upto 5 volts, more than that and it can burn up, so far we used a USB port connected to a computer to power it and USB ports deliver 5v power so we were fine, but for the robot we use 9volt batteries, so how do we power the Arduino with 9volt batteries and not burn it?
-Well to power it with batteries we can use the *vin* on the Arduino, this pin is connected to a power regulation circuit, so it can take 7 to 12 volts and conver it to 5 volts for the processor.
+The processor on the Arduino can only take up-to 5 volts, more than that and it can burn up, so far we used a USB port connected to a computer to power it and USB ports deliver 5v power so we were fine, but for the robot we use 9 volt batteries, so how do we power the Arduino with 9 volt batteries and not burn it?
+Well to power it with batteries we can use the *vin* on the Arduino, this pin is connected to a power regulation circuit, so it can take 7 to 12 volts and convert it to 5 volts for the processor.

-So to power the Arduino with the 9volt battery plug the positive terminal into *vin* and the negative terminal into *GND*.
+So to power the Arduino with the 9volt, battery plug the positive terminal into *vin* and the negative terminal into *GND*.

 **Parts:**